Alpay Özalan: Aston Villa

 After superlative performances for his country at Euro 2000, Özalan signed for English club Aston Villa.
-He enjoyed a good first season with Villa and he became a fan favourite.
+He enjoyed a good first season with Villa and became a fan favourite.
 His abilities caught the interest of Arsenal and Newcastle United.
 His partnership with Olof Mellberg as central-defensive partners was cut short as Özalan injured his ankle which sidelined him for the remainder of the season.
 He recovered just in time for the 2002 World Cup, in which he formed the core of an obstinate Turkish defensive unit.
-They finished third and he was elected into the team of the tournament.
+They finished third and he was named in the team of the tournament.

-The biggest clubs in Europe took note of his performances in the Far East, including the likes of FC Barcelona and Internazionale.
+The biggest clubs in Europe took note of his performances in the Far East, including the likes of Barcelona and Internazionale.
 Aston Villa manager Graham Taylor refused to sell him, which was the beginning of Özalan's downfall at Villa Park.
 Media reports and comments made by Taylor led to Özalan becoming a very unpopular figure at the club, missing much of the 2002–03 season.
 Their goalkeeper, Peter Schmeichel, defended Özalan in his article in the English newspaper, The Times.

 Özalan returned to the Aston Villa team for the beginning of the 2003–04 season.
 In his first home game against Charlton Athletic, he was booed when walking on to the pitch by his own fans.
 However Özalan went on to score the first goal of that game.
 In consequence to his earlier booing, Özalan's goal celebration served to mock the Aston Villa fans by placing his finger on his mouth.
 He was again dropped due to their angry reaction.
 The Turkish defender was then made public enemy number one in England in late 2003 after a run-in with David Beckham during the Euro 2004 qualifier in Istanbul.
 He first confronted the England skipper after his first-half penalty miss, glowering over him and rubbing heads with him in full view of the referee.
 He followed that up by prodding a finger into Beckham's face as the players came off the pitch at half-time, sparking a tunnel brawl.
 Due to the angry reactions in England, his contract was terminated by Aston Villa on 23 October.
 Club chairman Doug Ellis declared:

 Incheon United

-Werder Bremen, Hamburger SV, Borussia Mönchengladbach, Hertha Berlin, and Bologna wanted to sign Özalan.
+Werder Bremen, Hamburger SV, Borussia Mönchengladbach, Hertha Berlin and Bologna wanted to sign Özalan.
 However, the European transfer window was closed and he did not want to wait to play football again.
 He opted for a move to South Korean K-League side Incheon United's first foray into professional football in 2004.
 He became a South Korean citizen while he was playing there.